-Summary of Allowable Medical Expenses from IRS Publication 502 Services of medical professionals Substance abuse treatment programs Services of medical professionals Surgery and medical procedures that are necessary, legal, non-cosmetic Services of medical facilities Hospitalization, long-term care, and inhome nursing services Prescription medicines and insulin, but not nonprescription medicines even if recommended by a doctor Improvements to housing directly related to medical needs (e.g., ramps for a wheel chair, handrails) Psychiatric treatment Ambulance services and some costs of transportation related to medical expenses The cost and care of necessary equipment related to a medical condition (e.g., eyeglasses/lenses, hearing aids, crutches, and artificial teeth) Cost and continuing care of necessary service animals Medical insurance premiums or the cost of a health maintenance organization (HMO)

-Note: This chart provides a summary of eligible medical expenses only.
+Summary of Allowable Medical Expenses from IRS Publication 502 Services of medical professionals Substance abuse treatment programs- Surgery and medical procedures that are necessary, legal, non-cosmetic Services of medical facilities Hospitalization, long term care, and in- home nursing services Prescription medicines and insulin, but not nonprescription medicines even if- recommended by a doctor Improvements to housing directly related to medical needs (e.g., ramps for a wheel chair, handrails) Psychiatric treatmentAmbulance services and some costs of transportation related to medical- expensesThe cost and care of necessary- equipment related to a medical- condition (e.g., eyeglasses/lenses, hearing aids, crutches, and artificial teeth)Cost and continuing care of necessary- service animalsMedical insurance premiums or the cost of a health maintenance organization- (HMO) Note: This chart provides a summary of eligible medical expenses only.
 Detailed information is provided in IRS Publication 502.
 Medical expenses are considered only to the extent they are not reimbursed by insurance or some other source.